Feinoko/Footrace-registration/memo.md

 secondary/optional:
 ------------------
-assign a race category depending on gender & age (male/female long/short and kids' race) for fairness
+assign a race category depending on gender & age (male/female & long/short and kids' race) for fairness
+Example: tag can be Male/Long or Female/Long, or Kids' race.
+Long or short depends on candidate's indicated experience

 problems/bugs to fix:
 ------------------